-Development of the Palate
+Development of the palate

-Through proper training and a sound anatomical background, these anomalies can be handled and the patients themselves can feel secure with a cemented plan ahead of them for recovery, consisting of minimal invasive surgery and maximum cooperation between a medical team, the family and the patient themselves.
+Through proper training and a sound anatomical background, these anomalies can be handled and the patients themselves can feel secure with a cemented plan ahead of them for recovery, consisting of minimally invasive surgery and maximum cooperation between a medical team, the family and the patient themselves.
 This journey starts here, with the natural development of the palate in utero.

 The in utero palate consists of the primary palate and the secondary palate.
 The primary palate is otherwise known as the intermaxillary segment and the protrusions from the maxillary prominences make up the secondary palate.

-Anatomy and Supply
+Anatomy and supply

 Shelves are formed in the maxillary prominence that first appear as swellings and project medially towards the tongue.
 As the tongue descends into the floor of the mouth, it ceases to separate the converging palatal shelves and they eventually conjoin.
 This merger forms the secondary palate.
 The incisive foramen is the meeting point of both the primary and secondary palates.